 As I mentioned before, do you really need more food, while your fridge is full?
 Of course not!

-The trick here is to not shop while you are hungry and not forget about all the food in your fridge.
+- do not forget about all the food in your fridge

-Also, think about saving money.
-The less you go to the grocery shop, the more money you will spend and no food will go to waste!
+- think about saving money – the less you go to the grocery shop, the more money you will save and no food will go to waste!

 5. Bring your own containers

-The trick is to always bring your reusable coffee mug or food containers, in case you don’t want to sit inside the place.
+The trick is to always bring your reusable coffee mug or food containers, in case you don’t want to sit inside the place (or if they serve in single-use plastics, yikes!).

-The essentials that you will come in handy are:
+The essentials that you will come in handy are (links to Earth Hero):

-– stainless steel container/glass container (even if you have plastic containers, that you bought before, you can still use it, especially at the beginning)
+- stainless steel container / 2-tier stainless steel container (even if you have plastic containers, that you bought before, you can still use it, especially at the beginning)

 The convenience of takeout – you make a phone call and in half an hour or even less, you have a huge pizza or a nice meal, in front of your door!